jpgill86/neurotic/README.rst

                     [--theme {light,dark,original}]
                     [file] [dataset]

-    neurotic lets you curate, visualize, and annotate your behavioral ephys data.
+    neurotic lets you curate, visualize, annotate, and share your behavioral ephys data.

     positional arguments:
       file                  the path to a metadata YAML file (default: an example